-Despite being found guilty of assault, American rapper A$AP Rocky was released last week after a judge said that he and two co-defendants could walk free.
-CHRISTINA ANDERSON and ALEX MARSHALL tell the story of his Swedish trial…
+Despite being found guilty of assault, American rapper A$AP Rocky was released last week.
+Here’s what happened at his Swedish trial…

-“There is a God,” said Rocky’s mother, Renee Black, on her son’s release.
-Rocky’s arrest and jailing a month ago precipitated an outpouring of support and anger, with celebrities, fans, congressmen and eventually President Trump demanding his release.
-Mr. Trump went so far as to send his special envoy for hostage affairs to the trial.
-But the Swedish authorities ordered Rocky to remain in jail as a flight risk before and during his trial, which ended on Friday.
+American rapper A$AP Rocky’s arrest and jailing a month ago precipitated an outpouring of support and anger, with celebrities, fans, congressmen and eventually President Trump demanding his release.
+President Trump went so far as to send his special envoy for hostage affairs to the trial.
+But the Swedish authorities ordered Rocky to remain in jail as a flight risk before and during his trial.
 The judge, Per Lennerbrant, did not require Rocky or his co-defendants, Bladimir Emilio Corniel and David Tyrone Rispers, to remain in Sweden, and by nightfall, Rocky had already boarded a flight out of the country.
-He also posted a message on Instagram thanking the court and his supporters, saying that it “has been a very difficult and humbling experience.”

 “They used more violence than what was required to defend themselves,” prosecutor Daniel Suneson said.
 “It was excessive.”